pranjalpanwar81/Experiment-10/README.md

-# Experiment---10
+# To study and implement Pointer Operations (Call by value and Call by reference
-Aim ---> To study and implement Pointer Operations (Call by value and Call by reference).
+Aim --> To study and implement Pointer Operations (Call by value and Call by reference).

 Software Used --> VS Code

 Theory
 Pointers are symbolic representations of addresses.
 We can pass arguments to funtions using different methods mainly call by value and call by reference.